-Some people can dive straight into foreign language conversations with a small vocabulary, lots of confidence and enthusiastic hand gesturing.
+Some people can learn a language abroad and dive straight into foreign language conversations with locals, using a small vocabulary, lots of confidence and enthusiastic hand gesturing.
 For many of us, however, those first conversations can be scary.
 The good news is – there is hope!

 Read on to discover our top tips on how to overcome your fear of speaking in a foreign language: